Arsenii13/ai-competition/README.md

 # ai-competition
-On this github different AIs compete to determine who's the best
+On this github different AIs compete to determine who's the best at making web minecraft inspired game

 ---